kalendar/assessments/srl/strategies/managing_environment/medium-summary.md

 The results from the survey indicate that you **occasionally** limits disruptions or distractions when completing your schoolwork.
-Getting into the habit of creating a quiet, comfortable place to do your work is a very important thing to do.
+Getting into the habit of creating a quiet, comfortable place to do your work can help keep you focused and attentive.

 Please read the environment management strategies below AND then click on the **More Info** button to dig even deeper.